YutaGoto/JumpKing-Expansion-Blocks/README.md

 `#ff6d00` `RGB(255, 109, 0)`

-you are able to enter from any side (top, left, bottom, right).
+You are able to enter from any side (top, left, bottom, right).

+- It is solid.
+- You can walk on it.
+- You can't slide on it.
+- You will sink down.

 ### Quicksand

 `#ff6c00` `RGB(255, 108, 0)`

-sinking speed is faster than normal sand.
+Sinking speed is faster than normal sand.

+- It is solid.
+- You can walk on it.
+- You can't slide on it.
+- You will sink down.

 ### UpSand

 `#ff6f00` `RGB(255, 111, 0)`

-you are able to enter from any side. flow up.
+You are able to enter from any side. flow up.

+- It is solid.
+- You can't walk in it.
+You can walk on it.
+- You can't slide in it.
+You can slide on it.
+- You will flow up.

 ### MagicSand

 `#ff6e00` `RGB(255, 110, 0)`

-you are able to enter from any side. if it go up, it will flow up. if it go down, it will flow down.
+You are able to enter from any side.
+If it go up, it will flow up.
+If it go down, it will flow down.

+- It is solid.
+- If you sink down, you can walk on it.
+If you flow up, you can't walk on it.
+- You can't slide in it.
+- You will flow up or down.

 ## Jump, Moving